lakshya009/hybr1d/Readme.md

 This project is built using Node.js and MongoDB as the database.
 Various other libraries like crypto-js, jsonwebtoken have also been used.

+You can run it on local host : https://localhost:3000/

 In this project you can do all this:
 -> Buyers and sellers can register and login to the system -> Sellers can build a catalog of items, with each item having a name and price